Main Image Credit Financial Crime 2.0

 The current (third) year of Financial Crime 2.0 started in April 2021, and examines the role of artificial intelligence and machine learning (AI/ML) in financial crime.

-- Financial crime risks and vulnerabilities in online business sectors, including cryptocurrency, online gambling, online video games and e-commerce.
+- Financial crime risks and mitigation strategies in the online economy, including virtual currencies, online gambling, gaming and e-commerce;

 Access the key publications produced as part of this project.